 I love the speed and powerful bond of Cyanoacrylate for fletchings.
 I hate Cyanoacrylate when the fletching stays stuck in the clamp.

 If you are an experienced fletcher, then fast drying contact adhesive like that can be great.

 But if not, consider a more forgiving, slower drying adhesive.

 Don't compromise your arrow building project by using the wrong tools.
 We have the right tools for job right here.

-Not for use by Chiropractors (unless they also happen to be archers) spine testers are essential tools for fine matching of wooden arrow shafts.
+Not designed for Chiropractors (unless they also happen to be archers), spine testers are essential tools for fine matching of arrow shafts.

 The concentricity of the arrow and the correct positioning of nocks and points influence the accuracy of your arrows.
 Rather than spinning an arrow in your hand, use an arrow inspector for best results.